The Crusade

 Me: Don’t you recognise him?
 It’s Julian Glover.

-I have to remind myself that Sue isn’t the type of person who remembers the names of actors.
-Some of my friends can spot Tutte Lemkow at a thousand paces before reeling off his CV, but Sue has difficulties remembering who Adam Woodyatt is, even though he plays a character she’s been watching regularly for twenty five years.
-Julian Glover didn’t stand a chance.
-You’ll get used to this, eventually.
-I confidentially predict that she still won’t know who Julian is by the time we reach Paris in 1979.
+I have to remind myself Sue isn’t the sort of person who remembers the names of actors.
+Some of my friends can spot Tutte Lemkow at a thousand paces before reeling off his CV, but Sue has difficulties remembering who Adam Woodyatt is, even though he plays a character she’s been watching regularly on television for 25 years, so Julian Glover never stood a chance.
+You’ll get used to this.
+In fact, I confidently predict she still won’t know who Julian is if we reach Paris in 1979.

 Sue: What’s he been in again?

-When we reach Saladin’s court, Sue can’t even recognise Bernard Kay, an actor she was admiring only a few weeks ago.
-Which brings us nicely to a problem that will raise its head throughout this story.
+When we enter Saladin’s court, Sue fails to recognise Bernard Kay, an actor she was admiring only a few weeks ago.
+Which brings us nicely to a problem that will continue to raise its head throughout this story.

 Sue: You couldn’t get away with blacking-up like that today.